Plant magick has been an honored tradition and an essential part of life for centuries for those in the witchy and mystical paths.

 - Keep an eye out for animal tracks, such as fox and deer.

-There is a lot of complexity in the world of plant magic.
-However, most aspects of plant magic have been covered here.
+There is a lot of complexity in the world of plant magick.
+However, most aspects of plant magick have been covered here.
 You learned about their history, properties, and uses in spells, rituals, and self-care recipes.
 You know of their physical and metaphysical benefits.

 The world has much more to offer, however.
-So you should explore this beautiful green world of plant magic and make it your own.
-It is the fun of magic when we take the information and use it to do our practices.
+So you should explore this beautiful green world of plant magick and make it your own.
+It is the fun of magick when we take the information and use it to do our practices.